AutumnMooncat/CardAugments/README.md

 Finally, a Modifier Screen was added to the main menu to let you browse modifiers to see how they work on any cards they can be applied to.
 Included in this screen is a Settings button you can access to quickly change all the configuration options.

 ### Configurable
-Appealing to different playstyles was a core concept when designing the mod, and as such, it comes with many config options to suit your tastes.
+Appealing to different play styles was a core concept when designing the mod, and as such, it comes with many config options to suit your tastes.
 All of the config options can be accessed from the Modifier Screen and include the following:

 What percentage of cards should roll modifiers

 How likely Common / Uncommon / and Rare modifiers are to appear

-How much the rarity of the card should influience the modifier it rolls
+How much the rarity of the card should influence the modifier it rolls

 Should starter cards roll modifies